amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 information: those 4 were altered to their original forms, and we built our algorithm on those 39 benchmarks.
 The remaining 9 benchmarks were added without any changes to the synthesis algorithm (although we did make bugfixes while adding those benchmarks).
-The 39 benchmarks from Optician hence were certainly not hand-picked, and our synthesis algorithm was certainly not overtuned to the remaining 9 benchmarks.
+The 39 benchmarks from Optician hence were not hand-picked, and our synthesis algorithm was not overtuned to the remaining 9 benchmarks.

                                 -------------